ankitakotnala/mobile_sales_dashboard/README.md

-# mobile_sales_dashboard
-📊 Mobile Sales Analytics Dashboard (Power BI)
+# 📊 Mobile Sales Analytics Dashboard (Power BI)

-🚀 Project Summary
+# 🚀 Project Summary

 This project showcases an end-to-end sales analytics solution built using Power BI, focusing on mobile sales data.
 The dashboard is designed to provide actionable insights into sales performance, profitability, and market trends.